 John Lewis BeautyCycle

-This is my go to for recycling my empty beauty containers.
-John Lewis has a well known BeautyCycle scheme that encourages you to take 5 or more beauty empties to any John Lewis beauty counter (no glass or aerosols).
-In return, they’ll give MyJohnLewis members £5 off a £20 spend on beauty, to use there and then.
+John Lewis has a popular BeautyCycle scheme where you take five or more beauty empties to any John Lewis beauty counter (no glass or aerosols).
+In return, until recently, they gave MyJohnLewis members £5 off a £20 spend on beauty, to use there and then – a really good incentive to recycle at John Lewis.

 Recycle at Boots